deephaven/deephaven-js-plugins/README.md

 source .venv/bin/activate
 ```

 Then, build and install the python server wheels.
+The version number will depend on which release `deephaven-core` is currently on.
 ```
 ./gradlew :py-server:assemble :py-embedded-server:assemble